-Technology is changing the way U/S/O students learn.
-In addition to notable gains in Math achievement, students have also had greater opportunities to develop digital literacy, set personal goals, work collaboratively, and practice self-governance when doing independent work — real-world skills that will serve them well throughout their academic careers and beyond.
+In addition to notable gains in math achievement, students now have greater opportunities to develop digital literacy, set personal goals, work collaboratively, and practice self-governance when doing independent work — real-world skills that will serve them well throughout their academic careers and beyond.